cs160-berkeley/prog-02-represent-austinhle/README.md

 * [Example code](stackoverflow.com/questions/2317428/android-i-want-to-shake-it) from StackOverflow to detect acceleration changes using sensor on watch
 * Skeleton code provided by CS160 staff for communication and message-passing between phone and watch as well as advice to use 2D picker for watch screens
+* [Example code](http://stackoverflow.com/questions/2471935/how-to-load-an-imageview-by-url-in-android) from StackOverflow on how to load images into an Android ImageView given a URL.